How Do We Collect Your Personal Information?

 Canadian Forensics Inc. reserves the right to change the disposition of remaining samples.
 We may discard samples or specimens immediately following the analysis when we receive written request from the individual who submitted sample (s).

-- We store unprocessed DNA Samples for approximately 2 weeks and then discarded
+- Our DNA Testing Lab(DDC) stores unprocessed DNA Samples for approximately 2 weeks and then discarded

 - Processed samples, i.e. DNA extracted samples are retained for approximately 6 months to 1 year and then discarded.